smithy-lang/smithy/docs/source-2.0/spec/http-bindings.rst

 .. rubric:: Do not put too much data in the query string

-While there is no limit placed on the length of an `HTTP request line`_, many HTTP client and server implementations enforce limits in practice.
+While there is no limit placed on the length of an :rfc:`HTTP request line <7230#section-3.1.1>`, many HTTP client and server implementations enforce limits in practice.
 Carefully consider the maximum allowed length of each member that is bound to an HTTP query string or path.

 .. smithy-trait:: smithy.api#httpQueryParams